History, Mission & Values

 1982 - 1990

-The early concept for Hillcrest Christian College began in the late 1970s, when members of Reedy Creek Baptist Church (Palm Beach Baptist Church, as it was known at that time) raised concerns about the double standards they saw in secular education.
+The early concept for Hillcrest Christian College began in the late 1970s, when members of Reedy Creek Baptist Church (Palm Beach Baptist Church, as it was known) raised concerns about the standards they saw in secular education.
 As parents themselves, they believed it was their responsibility to have a greater involvement in the education of their children, and established a steering committee for the formation of a Christian school.

-Hillcrest Christian College (originally known as Southern Gold Coast Christian Community School) enrolled its inaugural cohort of students in 1982, with 37 children from Years 1 – 7.
-The School operated on the Church grounds in the early years, and moved to its current site in Reedy Creek in August 1986.
+Hillcrest Christian College (originally named Southern Gold Coast Christian Community School) enrolled its inaugural cohort of students in 1982, with 37 children from Years 1 – 7.
+The School initially operated on the Church grounds, and moved to its current site in Reedy Creek in August 1986.
 During the formative years, Hillcrest continued to grow in student numbers, and increased the quality and range of facilities and resources available.

 As a ministry of the Reedy Creek Baptist Church, Hillcrest's founding mission was to provide a holistic Christian education to students of the Gold Coast.
 Hillcrest continues to operate and teach with this mission, and its values, principles and teachings are all based on the Bible.
-God revealed his love and plan for all humankind, through Jesus Christ, and our hope is to give our students a foundational Christian worldview, that provides them a balanced perspective of the world, and a confidence to face their future.
+God revealed his love and plan for all humankind, through Jesus Christ, and our hope is to give our students a foundational Christian worldview, with a balanced perspective of the world, and a confidence to face their future.

 The mission of Hillcrest Christian College is to provide quality education and to deliver young people to society, who: